The difficulties of current approaches to participation

 The fundamental idea of public participation is that it could improve the quality of decisions through diverse actors having various knowledge streams and also be a voice for public concerns and values.
 It helps address a fundamental critique of modern democracy, that voting for a representative is not enough, that the gap between a voting decision and executive action is now too wide, with limited capacity for voters to feel that their vote has meaning on the issues that concern them (cf. Roman-Alcala, 2013).
 We all eat, but that doesn't mean we can all participate in how the food system functions, nor will everyone want to, but there is certainly a higher demand to participate in food system decision making than is currently afforded by the dominant institutions.
 One sign of this was the high level of participation in national food policy discussions, and the degree to which the federal government was surprised by the level of online engagement (see What We Heard Report, Blog posts).

-Although the market place permits eaters some influence (see Goal 1, Consumer Information Systems), decision making has historically been the domain of a limited number of agricultural actors in conversation with governments (Fowkes, 1946; Britnell and Fowkes, 1962; Skogstad, 1987; Ostry, 2006).
+Although the market place permits eaters some influence, inequitably since higher income earners have more ability to influence the system than low income ones (see Goal 1, Consumer Information Systems), decision making has historically been the domain of a limited number of agricultural actors in conversation with governments (Fowkes, 1946; Britnell and Fowkes, 1962; Skogstad, 1987; Ostry, 2006).
 The dominance of this traditional policy community has been periodically challenged, more consistently so through the 1990s as a wider range of actors expressed interest in the food system and governments decided a broader approach to public consultation was needed to maintain legitimacy.
 By this time, government was experiencing broader resistance across a range of themes to limited opportunities to public participate in decision making, a phenomenon that likely started in the 1980s (Woodford and Preston, 2011; see Frameworks, Food Justice).

 Public participation can be defined as a continuous, two-way communication process which involves promoting full public understanding of the processes and mechanisms through which environmental problems and needs are investigated and solved by the responsible agency; keeping the public fully informed about the status and progress of studies and implications of project, plan, program and policy formulation and evaluation activities; and actively soliciting from all concerned citizens their opinions and perceptions of objectives and needs and their preferences regarding resource use and alternatives to development of management strategies and any other information and assistance relative to the decision.
 (Canter, 1996)